youngboy/engine-docs/source/setup-standalone.md

 // Start the Proxy; crash on errors. launcher.start().catch(err => { throw err; });
 ```
+> Note: Every deployment has its unique needs, and we provide a variety of configuration options to fulfill them.
+For example, if your origin GraphQL server is running in a virtual-hosted environment (e.g. Heroku, AWS), you may need to override the `Host` header sent to HTTP origins.
+For more details and instruction on configuration options, please see the [proxy config docs](./proxy-config.html).

 Now run this program with Node.
 The Proxy should start up and accept connections at http://localhost:3000 and forward all requests to your server at http://localhost:4000.
 Load GraphiQL through Engine at http://localhost:3000/graphiql (or wherever you have configured your app to serve GraphiQL) and run any query.
 You should no longer see the `tracing` data in the result since Engine is now consuming it!
 Check the Engine UI for your new service, and you should see it confirm that the setup worked.